TLillySib/TLL-README.md-Generator/README.md

   - [License](#license)

   ## Installation
-  What are the steps required to install your project?
+  What commands are required to run your to install dependencies?

-  To install necessary dependencies, run the following command:

   npm i

   ## Tests
-  To run tests, run the following command:
+  What commands are required to run tests?

   npm run test

   ## Usage
+  What does the user need to know about using this repository?
 Provide instructions and examples for use.

-  N/a
+  This repository is for demonstration purposes.

   ## Credits
   List your collaborators with links to their GitHub profiles, any third-party assets that require attribution, list the creators with links to their primary web presence in this section, and if you used tutorials, include links to those here as well.

-  None
+  This repository is for demonstration purposes and is not accepting contributions.

   ## Contributions

-  None at this time
+  What does the user nee to know about contributing to the repository?

+  This repository is for demonstration purposes and is not accepting contributions.

   ## License

-  This project is licensed under [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
+  This project is licensed under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

-  A permissive license similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the copyright holder or its contributors to promote derived products without written consent.
+   Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

   ## Questions